ventus-ag/documentation/content/products/networking/routers.md

 {{% notice note %}}
 If Router has an external gateway enabled, the Subnets added to this router will be able to access the Internet.
 {{% /notice %}}
-For more information about Routers, please, see the next article - [Routers and Interfaces](https://docs.ventuscloud.eu/products/network/routers-interfaces/)
+For more information about Routers, please, see the next article - [Routers](https://docs.ventuscloud.eu/products/networking/routers/)